draios/onprem-install-docs/6.X/6.9.0/docs/01-command_line_arguments.md

 `--argo-repo-rev (string)`

-Name of the branch of the repo to use. (default "main").
+The name of the branch of the repo to use.
+The default is `main`.
 This will be replaced within the ArgoCD apps definition files.

 example of hierarchy:
 ```